audioarchitect/shopping-cart/README.md

 ## Other notes
 If I were going to implement allowing a discount to only be used N times, I would create a table with cart_id and discount_id, which would be populated when the discount was used, as in the user checked out and paid, not just applied it to their cart.

+Then, in the endpoint for applying discounts to the cart, it would check if this user/cart had already used this discount in the past.